General Terms and Conditions of Delivery of Schmid AG, energy solutions, and its group companies (valid from February 1, 2025)

 9.3 Compliance with the delivery period and the delivery date is conditional upon the CUSTOMER fulfilling its contractual obligations.

-9.4 The delivery period shall be extended appropriately, i.e. any delivery date shall be postponed by the duration of the delay:
+9.4 The delivery period shall be extended appropriately, i.e. a possible delivery date shall be postponed by the duration of the delay:

-– if SCHMID does not receive the information it requires to fulfill the contract – in particular the technical information – in full and/or on time, or if the CUSTOMER subsequently amends it, thereby causing a delay in the deliveries or services,
+– if the information required by SCHMID for the fulfillment of the contract – in particular technical information – is not received in full and/or on time, or if the CUSTOMER subsequently changes it, thereby causing a delay in the delivery of the goods or services,

-– Various current developments, including the Sars-CoV-2 pandemic, the war in Ukraine and the current inflation trend, and their effects have a serious impact on the international flow of goods / supply chains and make it impossible to reliably plan operations and guarantee delivery dates.
-These are unavoidable obstacles that cannot be influenced by our company (force majeure), which is why we are not and cannot be held responsible for delays due to such restrictions.
-The delivery dates are automatically adjusted.
+– Various current developments, including the wars in Ukraine and the Middle East, as well as the current inflationary trend, and their effects have a serious impact on the international flow of goods / supply chains and make it impossible to reliably plan operations and guarantee delivery dates.
+These are unavoidable obstacles that cannot be influenced by our company (force majeure), which is why we are not responsible for delays due to such restrictions and cannot be held responsible.
+The delivery dates shall be adjusted automatically.
 In addition and independently of this, SCHMID reserves the right to make ongoing price adjustments if, for whatever reason, the wage rates, material prices or calculation bases change between the time of the offer and the contractual fulfillment.
-If the CUSTOMER or third parties are in arrears with the work to be carried out by them or are in default with the fulfillment of their contractual obligations.
+If the PURCHASER or a third party is behind schedule with the work to be carried out by them or with the fulfillment of their contractual obligations.

 9.6 Once the maximum compensation for delay has been reached, the CUSTOMER shall set SCHMID a reasonable period of grace in writing to fulfill the contract.
 If this deadline is not met for reasons for which SCHMID alone is responsible, the CUSTOMER shall be entitled to refuse to accept the delayed part of the delivery.
 If partial acceptance is economically unreasonable for him, he shall be entitled to withdraw from the contract and to reclaim payments already made against the return of deliveries already made.